hackiftekhar/IQListKit/README.md

     }
 ```

-Now whenver our users array changes, we will be calling the refreshUI() method to reload tableView and that's it.
+Now whenever our users array changes, we will be calling the refreshUI() method to reload tableView and that's it.

 Additional configuration before cell display.
 ==========================

 #### I would like to do additional configuration like setting some delegate of UserCell.
 Where is my old `func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`?
-Basically the IQListKit is a model driven framework, so we'll be dealing with the Cell and models instead of indexPath.row or indexPath.section.
-The IQListKit provide a couple of delegates to modify the cell or do additional configuration before the cell display.
+The IQListKit is a model-driven framework, so we'll be dealing with the Cell and models instead of the indexPath.row or indexPath.section.
+The IQListKit provides a couple of delegates to modify the cell or do additional configuration before the cell display.
 To do this, we can implement a delegate method of IQList like below:-

 ```swift
 extension TableViewController: IQListViewDelegateDataSource {